Tagovailoa, No. 1 Tide roll past No. 24 Texas A&M 47-28

 THE TAKEAWAY

-Alabama: The Tide’s young defense recorded five sacks but was prone to giving up some big plays that kept the Aggies hanging around into the fourth quarter.
-Alabama had the game all but put away after Tagovailoa’s fourth touchdown pass made it 34-13, but a penalty negated an interception before blown coverage allowed a wide open touchdown pass.
+Alabama: The Tide’s young defense recorded five sacks but was prone to giving up some big plays that kept the Aggies hanging around.
+Tagovailoa’s fourth touchdown pass made it 34-13, but a penalty negated an interception before blown coverage allowed a wide-open touchdown pass.
 But with Tagovailoa running the offense as he’s doing, it didn’t matter.

 UP NEXT